Followers

 that cut off a large part of the rebel army on Long Island

-By the New York campaign of 1776, he was a brigadier-general.
+By the New York campaign of 1776, he became a brigadier-general.
 He led troops on Long Island, at Kip's Bay, and at Harlem Heights.
-Leslie commanded a brigade of Light Infantry, elite soldiers more adept at fighting in the fields and forests of America.
-Men who could shoot, move and fight better than most.
+Leslie commanded a brigade of Light Infantry, elite soldiers skilled at fighting in America's fields and forests.
+Men who could shoot, move, and fight better than most.
 His brigade formed the advanced guard of General William Howe's strategic night envelopment of Washington's forces.
-The Light Infantry seized the strategic Jamaica pass at night and led an advance in the dark that cut off a large portion of the American troops.
+The Light Infantry seized the strategic Jamaica pass at night and led a nighttime advance that cut off a large part of the American troops.
 Leslie's command suffered 63 casualties for their efforts.
-This was a relatively small amount for such a critical and successful action but the numbers mirror those of the other brigades that fully engaged during that sultry day near Brooklyn.
-But when the British took New York, Leslie's British Light Infantry was mauled by Colonel Thomas Knowlton's Rangers at the Battle of Harlem Heights.
+This was a relatively small number for such a critical and successful action, but it mirrored the casualties of other brigades that fought during that hot day near Brooklyn.
+However, when the British took New York, Leslie's Light Infantry was mauled by Colonel Thomas Knowlton's Rangers at the Battle of Harlem Heights.
 Unfortunately for the American cause, Knowlton was mortally wounded.
-Much of this is captured in book one of Yankee Doodle Spies, The Patriot Spy.
+Much of this is captured in book one of "Yankee Doodle Spies," The Patriot Spy.

 Battle of Harlem Heights